-Washington, D.C. is the only national capital in the democratic world whose citizens do not have equal voting and representation rights.
-The ongoing denial of full voting rights to the 712,000 residents of D.C., the majority of whom are Black and Brown, is an egregious example of ongoing voter suppression happening in our country today.
-The hard truth is that the denial of statehood to D.C. residents is rooted in racism.
+The denial of full voting rights to the 700,000 residents of D.C., the majority of whom are Black and Brown, is an egregious example of ongoing voter suppression happening in our country today.
+The truth is that the continued lack of statehood to D.C. residents is rooted in racism.
 After the Civil War, just as Black voters started to exercise their political power in D.C., Congress replaced D.C.'s local government with federally appointed commissioners, blocking the heavily Black region from having full voting rights or control over its own local government.

 Related Blog Posts: